Valle Gómez metro station: Incidents

-According to the system authorities, the section between Valle Gómez and Consulado stations is a common zone of copper wire thefts, which could potentially cause fires on the tracks From 23 April to 15 June 2020, the station was temporarily closed due to the COVID-19 pandemic in Mexico.
-A train window was ejected in the tunnel between Misterios, causing a short circuit on station 21 February 2021.
+According to the system authorities, the section between Valle Gómez and Consulado stations is a common site of copper wire theft, which could potentially cause fires on the tracks.
+From 23 April to 15 June 2020, the station was temporarily closed due to the COVID-19 pandemic in Mexico.
+On 21 February 2021, a train window was ejected in the tunnel between Misterios and Valle Gómez, causing a short circuit.